JarrodCook/OpenSEES-PhD/README.md

 This is a selection of files from my work towards my PhD thesis *"Design, Testing and Simulation of Grip 'n' Grab Ratcheting, Tension-only Devices for Seismic Energy Dissipation Systems"*

+I used MATLAB to model the behaviour of the novel energy dissipation devices under cyclic loading, and later developed a flexible rocking frame model in OpenSEES incorporating effects of gravity forces, post-tensioning and energy dissipation devices.

 ## Thesis Abstract

 This thesis details the development of a ratcheting, tension-only mechanism for use with seismic